vprime/id_expl0rer_0__core/~Documentation/Design.md

 If we have closeup of the pets, we may want to generate 2 different scales for them.
 One larger and one smaller for the overworld.
 (Might not get that advanced tho)

+### Graphics Programming
+- Batch the graphics, and do it in just a few draw calls.
+- Render at a lower resolution, and upscale to display
+- Texture atlas
+- Animation
+- UI Layout system
+- Edge anchoring, padding, text rendering, word wrapping
+- rectangle packing for text renderer
+- PostFX (Bloom)
+- Particles
+- Bluring (Maybe?
+Probably not, this is in the future)
+- Color grading (This would be awesome, probab)

 ## Player Input